Guinea sets June 30 for long-delayed parliamentary poll

-The election was initially planned for 2011 but as been postponed repeatedly over disagreement between the government and Guinea’s opposition coalition on organisation of the poll.
+The election was initially planned for 2011 but as been postponed repeatedly over disagreement between the government and Guinea’s opposition coalition on organization of the poll.

 The vote is meant to complete a transition to civilian rule after a 2008 military coup and could unlock hundreds of millions of dollars in European aid.